aliyun/terraform-provider-alicloud/website/docs/r/security_group.html.markdown

 * `name` - (Optional) The name of the security group.
 Defaults to null.
 * `description` - (Optional, Forces new resource) The security group description.
 Defaults to null.
 * `vpc_id` - (Optional, Forces new resource) The VPC ID.
+* `inner_access` - (Optional) Whether to allow both machines to access each other on all ports in the same security group.
+Combining security group rules, the policy can define multiple application scenario.
+Default to true.
+It is valid from verison `1.7.2`.

 ## Attributes Reference